Sex Quotes For Him That Will Help With Dating

 Five Quotes About Sex

 Realistically, everyone who has sex has a reason (and needs a place) for it.
 This quote by the well-known comedian is a reminder that people may have different motivations for sex.
 Their attitudes may vary, too.
-Research shows that there may be four main categories of motives for having sex: physical, goal-based, emotional, and insecurity.
+Research shows that there may be four main categories of motives for having sex: physical, goal-based, emotional, and insecure.
 Physical reasons include pleasure, stress relief, and sexual curiosity.
 This may be the motivation that Billy Crystal was referring to in his quote about men.
 Perhaps he was implying that men's motivation for sex is, in some cases, physically motivated.
 He may have also been implying that women's motivations might be different.
 He may have been referring to having sex based on emotional reasons—like love, commitment, or connection—in addition to physical pleasure.
 These can certainly be stereotypes of men and women.
 However, research shows that men may be more likely to seek sex because they like how it feels physically, while women may be more apt to be looking for relationship-enhancing reasons for having sex.
 The bottom line is that each person is unique regarding the "wheres" and "whys" of their sexual motivations.

 Good sex and bad sex are relative terms.
 What one person thinks is great sex (or a great sandwich) may not seem good to someone else.
 Also, there are no rules or definitions for what bad sex and good sex are.
 In general, most people would certainly rather have good than bad when it comes to sex, sandwiches, or most anything in life.
 Bad sex may mean many things—physical discomfort, not having an orgasm, boredom, a lack of connection, selfishness by one partner, not being aroused, and more.
 Communicating about sex can lead to more sexual satisfaction.
 Research shows that couples who talk about sex have better sex; only 9% of couples who don't talk about sex are sexually satisfied.
 Letting your partner know what you desire sexually can lead to greater fulfillment, as can listening to what they say about sex.
 Respectful communication—along with respecting boundaries—can help sex be more fulfilling.